 Why do we dream?

-In ancient societies, dreams guided social and everyday decisions.
-In the 19th and 20th centuries, psychoanalysts believed that dreaming was a way of acting out unconscious desires in a safe or unreal setting, because to do so in real life may be considered unacceptable.2
+In ancient societies, dreams guided social and everyday decisions or were seen to be messages from the gods.
+In the 19th and 20th centuries, psychoanalysts believed that dreaming helped us act out unconscious desires in a safe setting because to do so in real life would be considered unacceptable.

 - Increased tension